pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

     responses = await asyncio.gather(*tasks)
 {% endhighlight %}

-## Trash localhost
+I guess main lesson from those mistakes is: always remember about using "await" if you're actually awaiting something.

+## Sync vs Async

 Finally time for some fun.
 Let's check if async is really worth the hassle.
 What's the difference in efficiency between asynchronous client and blocking client?
 How many requests per minute can I send with my async client?

 With this questions in mind I set up simple (async) aiohttp server.
-It is going to imitate real network conditions.
 My server is going to read full html text of Frankenstein by Marry Shelley.
 It will add random delays between responses.
-Some responses will have zero delay, and some will have maxium of 4 seconds delay.
+Some responses will have zero delay, and some will have maximum of 3 seconds delay.
+This should resemble real applications, few apps respond to all requests with same latency, usually latency differs from response to response.

 Server code looks like this: